 How do we stop it spreading?

 Coronavirus is more contagious than other viruses.
-This is why the government is telling all of us to stay at home.
-These rules apply to everyone, even people who feel healthy or are not at risk.
+The government has put new rules in place that apply to everyone, even people who feel healthy or are not at risk.
 This is what we all must do to stop the virus spreading:

 - Wash your hands for at least 20 seconds with soap.
 If there is no soap tell your accommodation manager immediately.